hashicorp/terraform/website/intro/examples/index.html.markdown

 ```

 You can then use your preferred code editor to browse and read the configurations.

+Note that in this example, the connection block defaults to using a local SSH agent for authentication with the instance.
+Therefore ensure that the appropriate private key has been added to the agent before running the below steps.
+Alternatively, as can be seen in some of the other examples, the `private_key` argument can also be used.

 To try out an example, run Terraform's init and apply commands while in the example's directory:

 ```